bp/resqpy/docs/tutorial/grid_properties.rst

 Working with recurrent properties
 ---------------------------------
 The examples above will only uniquely identify a property array if it is a static property and the grid only has property data for a single realisation.
-To handle recurrent properties (ie. properties that vary over time) or multiple realisations, more is needed...
+To handle recurrent properties (i.e. properties that vary over time) or multiple realisations, more is needed...

 Within the property collection, each instance of a recurrent property has a time index associated with it, along with a reference to a time series object which can be used to look up an actual date for a given time index value.
 If the property collection has come from the import of a single Nexus case, all the time indices will relate to the same time series.
 The model may additionally contain other time series objects.
 In particular, when importing from Nexus output, the resqpy code attempts to create 2 time series: one with all the Nexus timesteps and the other limited to the steps where recurrent properties were output which will usually be the one referred to by the property collection.